SylvainTran/The-Walk-Show/README.md

 - [To-Do](https://github.com/SylvainTran/V00717/wiki/To-do) - A to-do list for the Living 3Cs implementation, including resolved tasks and reflections on their resolution.

-- [Living 3Cs](https://github.com/SylvainTran/V00717/wiki/To-do) - The living 3Cs document reference/edit page.
+- [Living 3Cs](https://github.com/SylvainTran/V00717/wiki/Living-3Cs) - The living 3Cs document reference/edit page.
 Refers to how the game's main elements are represented (not implemented).
 Constantly updated to reflect state of the game's prototypes.

-- [Technical Doc] - Upcoming.
+- [Technical Doc](https://github.com/SylvainTran/V00717/wiki/Technical-Docs) - Upcoming.
 Very specific implementation details of the Living 3Cs.

 - [Commit History](https://github.com/SylvainTran/V00717/commits/main) - Detailed commit messages during the history of the project detailing design at the technical level.

+- [Problem-Solving Room](https://github.com/SylvainTran/V00717/wiki/Problem-Solving-Room) - High level summary of how I approached the implementation details and technical problems, and how the approach taken might have influenced game design decisions/ideas.
+Also a post-it to remember how I did certain major new things using the selected programming or editing tools.

 - [Why?](https://github.com/SylvainTran/V00717/wiki/Why%3F) - High-level reflections on the research objectives of the project.